krillavilla/Deploying_MLmodel_CloudApp_using_FastAPI/app/model_card.md

 ## Metrics
 - Precision, Recall, F1 score are used to evaluate the model.
-- Performance metrics will be updated after model training.
+- Overall model performance on the test set:
+  - Precision: 0.7962
+  - Recall: 0.5372
+  - F1 Score: 0.6416
 - Slice-based metrics are computed for categorical features to assess model fairness.
+See slice_output.txt for detailed metrics on the "education" feature.

 ## Limitations
 - The model is trained on census data from the 1990s, which may not reflect current demographic distributions.